 - the quality of design for the electronic platform — website and/or mobile application — via which the sales are going to be delivered.

-So, it’s easy to see that UI/UX design for digital products of this kind plays the vital role.
-Thoroughly thought-out logic and transitions, simple and clear microinteractions, fast feedback from the system, attractive product presentation, easy payment flow and plenty of other details and features can directly influence increasing profits for the business involved in such a popular e-commerce game.
-This is the field where designers and business experts can work as one team for good of everyone, first of all of the target user.
+So, it’s easy to see that UI/UX design for digital products of this kind plays a vital role.
+Thoroughly thought-out logic and transitions, simple and clear microinteractions, fast feedback from the system, attractive product presentation, easy payment flow, and plenty of other details and features can directly influence increasing profits for the business involved in such a popular e-commerce game.
+This is the field where designers and business experts can work as one team for good of everyone, first of all of the target users.

 Today’s case study is all about this theme: it presents the UI concept for Vinny’s Bakery website.

 UI/UX design of a website for a small elite bakery selling fresh hand-made bread.

 Designing e-commerce website or mobile app, designers should definitely consider the following aspects:

 - effective use of visual elements

 - clear data presentation via menus, catalogs, etc.